wp-plugins/age-verify/readme.txt

 2. This is what your visitors see, using the default styling.

 == Changelog ==

+= 0.2 =
+* Added ability to age-restrict only specific content
+* Security enhancements (nonces!)
+* Squashed some PHP warnings

 = 0.1.5 =
 * Fixed support for PHP 5.2 and greater